-Store-bought templates and well-used homemade templates have a bunch of holes you won't use on every job.
-Avoid using the wrong hole by sticking masking tape over the template and poking through only the holes you need.
+Store-bought templates and well-used homemade templates have a bunch of holes you won’t use on every job.
+Avoid using the wrong hole by sticking masking tape over the jig, and poking through only the holes you need.
 Instead of using a pencil to mark the location of the hole on the cabinet, use an awl.
-That way your drill bit won't skate off in the wrong direction when you drill the hole.
-Buy this wood awl from Amazon that will last 10+ years.
+That way your drill bit won’t skate off in the wrong direction when you drill the hole.

 Hide Old Holes With Back Plates

-If you're switching from a pull to a knob or you'd prefer to select pulls with a different hole pattern for your cabinets, you can cover the old holes or hide damaged surfaces with back plates.
-Home centers don't have a huge selection, so consider buying from an online source.
-You'll find hundreds to choose from.
+If you’re switching from a pull to a knob or you’d prefer to select pulls with a different hole pattern, you can cover the old holes or hide damaged surfaces with back plates.
+Home centers don’t have a huge selection, so consider buying yours from an online source like myknobs.com.
+You’ll find hundreds to choose from.

 Oblong and rectangular knobs that fasten with a single screw are notorious for twisting over time.
-Thread sealant will keep a screw from coming loose from the knob, but it won't necessarily stop the knob from twisting.
-To solve the problem, add a drop of superglue to the back of these types of knobs before you install them.
+Thread sealant will keep a screw from coming loose from the knob, but it won’t necessarily stop the knob from twisting.
+Jerome avoids callbacks by adding a drop of super glue to the back of these types of knobs before he installs them.